 “We offer pension plans and benefits such as group health plan, medical and dental, and employee discounts at the pharmacies.”

-Job search tips
+Anne’s job search tips

 “When applying, personalize your application, research the company, and be familiar with the position you are applying for.
-Your resumé should include your skills, work experience, and education that pertains to the position your are applying for.
+Your resumé should include your skills, work experience, and education that pertains to the position you are applying for.
 Do not include marital status, religion, age, or picture.
 Keep it to one page if possible.
 Highlight your strengths and the experience that ties into the job you are applying for and be specific about your accomplishments.

-“Employers look for people who are punctual, and show initiative, and an eagerness to learn.
+“Employers look for people who are punctual and show initiative and an eagerness to learn.
 When coming for an interview, be just a little bit early.
 Look directly at the interviewer when you talk to them.
 Be attentive.”

 “The first step after we read the resumé is a pre-screen: a short phone call to get an idea about your experience, interest in the position, availability, and how you would fit the position.

 “The resumé and notes from the pre-screen are forwarded to the Hiring Manager, who will reach out by phone or email to schedule an interview.
-Sometimes, emails go into junk mail, so be sure to check your junk mail daily to make sure you don’t miss an invitation to an interview.
+Sometimes, emails go into junk mail, so be sure to check your junk mail daily to make sure you do not miss an invitation to an interview.

 “We follow up the interview with reference checks.
 Be ready with a few references from former supervisors.
-If you don’t have a lot of work experience, list a supervisor in a volunteer role, or a teacher.
+If you don’t have a lot of work experience, list a supervisor in a volunteer role or a teacher.
 Make sure your references are aware you are sharing their name, so they are prepared to speak about you when we call.”